What is Endometriosis?

 - Pain when going to the toilet

 - Feeling sick, constipated, having diarrhoea or blood in your urine during your period

 - Heavy periods – you might have to use a lot of tampons or pads

 It’s really important to recognize that symptoms may have an effect on your mental health and you could feel quite depressed.
 It’s always worth seeking advice from your healthcare professional however slight your symptoms may be.

 When should I see a healthcare professional?

 If your symptoms are affecting your life then it’s time to visit your healthcare professional!
-In the meantime, it might be a good idea to keep track of your symptoms and a dedicated diary has even been developed that you can access here.
-If you’re using the Natural Cycles app, you can also use our notes and trackers feature to keep on top of your menstrual cycle symptoms.
+In the meantime, it might be a good idea to keep track of your symptoms by writing them down each cycle, or if you’re using the Natural Cycles app, you can also use our trackers feature to keep on top of your menstrual cycle symptoms.

 Do bear in mind that diagnosis of endometriosis is quite difficult, as the signs and symptoms vary considerably between women.
 Your healthcare professional may ask to examine your vagina and tummy to help understand your condition.
 Then they may recommend treatments, but if these do not relieve your symptoms, you may be referred to a gynecologist for more in-depth tests.

 How to treat endometriosis?

 There is currently no cure for endometriosis but your healthcare professional can offer treatments that help alleviate the symptoms.
 Treatments include: